Catalyst-Studios/Eternal-Ores/README.md

 Have fun and I hope you enjoy the Mod!

-Also, **I do not allow the distribution of Eternal Items mod outside CurseForge or Modrinth Websites.**
+Also, **I do not allow the distribution of Eternal Ores mod outside CurseForge or Modrinth Websites.**

 *atte RadzRatz*